myek-9/json-add-empty/README.md

 # json-add-empty

-This python script is designed to compare who json files and add missing keys with with emty strings.
+This python script is designed to compare two json files and add missing keys with with emty strings.

 ## Samples